maxtkc/mvths-wiki/docs/047a-light-display-project.rst

 #. keep holes not directly next to edge
 #. place all components centered on grid if possible.
 # make sure to use one-sided board not copper on both sides
 #.
+Hot glue secure all connector pins on your circuit board.

+#.
 Troubleshoot board.